-If a tow vehicle is available, leaving the splitter attached to it provides greater stability.
+NOTE: If using a tow vehicle, leaving the splitter attached to it provides greater stability.

 - 1. Position the splitter next to the wood to be split. - 2.
-Leave the splitter attached to the tow vehicle.
-If no tow vehicle is available, lower the jack stand and chock the wheels so the machine is stable. - Make sure working area is clear of stones, branches or other obstacles. - Precut logs to desired block size, ready to load onto splitter bed. - Determine where the split wood is going to be piled.
+If no tow vehicle is available, lower the front crank jack and the rear jack stand.
+Chock the wheels so the machine is stable. - 3.
+Make sure working area is clear of stones, branches or other obstacles. - Precut logs to desired block size, ready to load onto splitter bed. - Determine where the split wood is going to be piled.
 Make sure that location does not interfere loading splitter.

-Fig. 18 - Machine Set-up
+Fig. 15-Set-up

-- 1. Snap Lock Pin - 2.
+- 1. Crank Jack, Snap Lock Pin - 2.
 Jack Stand